jina-ai/langchain-serve/README.md

 ### 🏠 Self-host LLM Apps with Docker Compose or Kubernetes

-  - 🚀 Export your LLM apps as Kubernetes or docker-compose YAMLs with one command.
+  - 🚀 Export your apps as Kubernetes or Docker Compose YAMLs with 👉 `lc-serve export app --kind kubernetes/docker-compose --path .`
   - 📦 Deploy your app on your own internal infrastructure with your own security policies.
   - 📞 [Talk to us if you need all the features of Jina AI Cloud on your own infrastructure.](#-reach-out-to-us)